 Working with a web designer can be really great, you can channel your vision with their creative skills into the perfect website.
 If you are new to working with a web designer, below are some useful FAQs you might want to have in mind before you get started.

-Many designers have different skill sets, and rates so shopping around it always the first task.
+Many designers have different skill sets and rates, so shopping around is always the first task.
 We have a directory of web designers that can build you a website with the fantastic Create system here.

 Most web designers will be able to build you a template with the Web Designers Kit as it only requires basic HTML and CSS knowledge.
 So you can search for a web designer using a search engine.
 A designer should be able to help you from anywhere, so you don't have to limit yourself to a local designer, although this can sometimes be helpful to establish trust.

 When searching for a designer, obviously the first thing to check out is their website.
 Does it work well, do you like the look of it?
 A good designer will showcase their past work on a portfolio page or similar.
 Have a look as their design work to make sure you like their style, like artists, different designers tend to have different styles.